Instant Pot Whole Chicken

 2. Ingredients needed

 • Always juicy.
-It’s certainly not the best feeling to cook a whole chicken to only find out that it’s dry and rubbery.
-Instant pot yields perfectly juicy results so long as the timing is right.
+It’s certainly not the best feeling to cook a whole chicken only to find out that it’s dry and rubbery.
+The Instant Pot yields perfectly juicy results so long as the timing is right.

 Ingredients needed